sallu-786/Defect-Detection/README.md

 3. Please create your own train data first, store weights and then use this code for defect detection

 4. This code is specifically for industrial cameras.
-If you want to use your own camera please make canges accordingly
+If you want to use your own camera please make changes accordingly

 5. Please check Read_Me.txt file for details